iancawood/pseudo/README.md

 Pseudo is built and tested with error reporting set to ```E_ALL & ~(E_NOTICE | E_DEPRECATED | E_STRICT)```.
 If you are
 running in a stricter error reporting mode, your tests will most likely fail due to strict mode method signature violations.
 (This is on the known issues / to do list)

+## License

+The Pseudo is open-sourced software licensed under the MIT license.